rdkcentral/ThunderNanoServices/AVS/doc/AVSPlugin.md

 <a name="head.Description"></a>
 # Description

-The Alexa Voice Service Headless Client serves as a personal assistant
+The Alexa Voice Service Headless Client serves as a personal assistant.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].